fontaninilab/currentbiology_2020/README.md

-# Data and scripts for the paper published
+# Scripts for the paper published
 Figure2_PCAtrajectory_Distance.m was use to construct the trajectory of population activity in PCA space (Figure2).

 Figure2_PopulationDecoding.m was used to calculate the classification accuracy and construct confusion matrices based on population activity.
 The population decoding analysis was relied on the neural decoding toolbox:http://www.readout.info/.